SpectralCascade/soupbuild/README.md

 `libs` - Mandatory - A list of relative paths from the root of the dependency archive/repository to the compiled library archive file(s).
 Note that if building from source, this is where any library archives will be output.

 `build` - Optional - A list of terminal/shell/command line commands to execute when building the dependency from source.
+If you're building a library from source, you can specify the steps to do so here.

 `clean` - Optional - A list of terminal/shell/command line commands to execute when cleaning the dependency files.
+If you're building a library from source, you can specify the steps to clean up the dependency so it can be rebuilt from scratch.